 A common trap most of the first-time business owners fall into is when they fail to test their business ideas with their potential market.

-Creating a direct feedback loop with your customers even before you start your business helps you validate your business idea of opening a yoga studio, understand their existing pain points, tap into the buyer’s psychology, and research the right pricing strategy.
+Creating a direct feedback loop with your customers even before you start your business helps you validate your business idea of opening a yoga centre, understand their existing pain points, tap into the buyer’s psychology, and research the right pricing strategy.

 In startup incubation programs such as Y Combinator, the mentors often dedicate a large section of their lectures on two things:

 - How to talk to your users before building a minimal viable product (MVP)?, and